Asabeneh/30-Days-Of-Python/readme.md

 ![Python Scripting Shell](./images/opening_python_shell.png)

 The Python interactive shell is opened.
-Let us do some basic mathematical operations (addition, subtraction, multiplication, division, modulus,  exponential).
+Let us do some basic mathematical operations (addition, subtraction, multiplication, division, modulus,  exponentiation).

 Let us do some maths first before we write any Python code: